-Wildland smoke is a complex mix of chemicals and particles, which varies depending on the fuels, soil, weather, fire intensity, and the burning phase of the fire.
+Wildland fire smoke is a complex mix of chemicals and particles, which varies depending on the fuels, soil, weather, fire intensity, and the burning phase of the fire.
 Some of the chemicals and particles that are present can pose a health risk particularly with higher exposures or long duration exposures.
 Wildland fire smoke can cause irritating respiratory symptoms and, over time, could possibly increase the risk of developing long-term illnesses.

 While the makeup of smoke varies, here are just a few of the ways smoke could impact your health:

 - Carbon Monoxide (CO) – Exposure to CO from wildland fire smoke or from other sources (such as exhaust from chainsaws, engines, or pumps) may lead to a variety of symptoms including impaired vision and judgement, headaches, and fatigue.
 In extreme situations, high levels of exposure can cause asphyxiation, which can lead to death.

-- Fine Particulate Matter (PM) – Wildland fire smoke contains very small particles or PM which can penetrate deep into your lungs.
+- Fine Particulate Matter (PM) – Wildland fire smoke contains very small particles (PM) which can penetrate deep into the lungs.
 Long-term exposure can affect the lungs and heart, especially in individuals with underlying health issues (e.g., high blood pressure, high cholesterol), smokers, and those who work in stressful environments.

 - A variety of other chemicals, such as polycyclic aromatic hydrocarbons (PAHs) and volatile organic compounds (VOCs), are also present in wildland fire smoke.
 These may further increase your risk of short-term or even long-term health effects.